-With modern treatment, the overall 5-year survival rate for patients with a localized Ewing tumor is around 70%.
+With current treatment, the overall 5-year survival rate for patients with Ewing tumors that are still localized when they are first found is around 70%.

 When the cancer has already spread at the time of diagnosis, the 5-year survival rate is about 15% to 30%.
 The survival rate is slightly better if the cancer has only spread to the lungs as opposed to having reached other organs.